On the road to fame and fortune

 Four pirate ships were opposed by twenty-five Indian.
 Despite the numerical superiority of the enemy, the flotilla under the command of Avery managed to capture the Fat Mahmamadi, the second largest vessel.
 But the main goal - "Gang-i-Sawai" - managed to slip away.

-Pirates rushed in pursuit.
+The pirates rushed in pursuit.
 Henry did not want to trade for other ships.
-He was well aware that the capture of the largest ship of the empire of the Great Mongols would make him fabulously wealthy both himself and his crew.
+He understood perfectly well that the capture of the largest ship of the Mughal Empire would make him and his crew fabulously rich.

-There were not only ordinary pilgrims aboard the Gang-i-Savaya.
-Pilgrimage to Mecca on it was made by several high-ranking officials and, most importantly, the daughter of the Great Mongol.
+On board the Ganges-i-Sawaya were not only ordinary pilgrims.
+Several high-ranking officials and, most importantly, the daughter of the Great Mogul made a pilgrimage to Mecca on it.
 The pirates, of course, did not know about such a "load".
-Yes, and did not immediately know.
-Because mining surpassed all expectations: "They took so much gold and money in currency and in vessels on this ship that, together with the previously seized, the share of each person increased to 1000 pounds."
-This "earnings" could allow each of the robbers to not need anything until the end of their days.
+And they did not immediately recognize it.
+Because the production exceeded all expectations: "They took on this ship so much gold and money in foreign currency and in vessels that together with the previously captured share of each person increased to 1000 pounds."
+This "earnings" could allow each of the robbers not to need anything until the end of his days.

-For a week the pirates robbed the ship and its passengers.
+For a week, pirates robbed the ship and its passengers.
 With women, of course, no one stood on ceremony.
 Therefore, some young Muslim women either threw themselves overboard or killed themselves with daggers.
-Avery did not hold back his people, afraid to cause a riot.
-After all, a huge booty stupefying had an effect on everyone without exception.
-As the captain of the entire pirate flotilla he got the main prize "Gang-i-Sawaya" - the daughter of the Great Mongol Fatima.
+Avery didn't hold back his people for fear of causing a riot.
+After all, the huge prey had an intoxicating effect on everyone, without exception.
+As the captain of the entire pirate flotilla, he received the main prize "Gang-i-Savaya" - the daughter of the Great Mogul Fatima.
 First, Avery took her as a VIP hostage, hoping to get a solid ransom for her.
 But then he officially married Fatima.
 True, there is another version, more prosaic.
 So, according to some researchers, there was no marriage at all.
-Avery did to her just as the pirates did to ordinary captives: raped, and then killed.
+Avery acted with her in the same way as pirates did with ordinary captives: raped, and then killed.
 In general, the situation with Fatima is very vague.
-There is no reliable information about her fate after meeting with the pirate.
+There is no reliable information about her further fate after meeting with the pirate.

 After the robbery of the flotilla, Avery stopped on Bourbon Island.
 Here "all the Danes and all the French were landed on land with their share of production reaching the 970 pounds per person."
 It seemed that they were waiting for only a happy and serene life.
 But ... a daring attack on the Mongolian ship could not just get it off their hands.
 In this episode, the pirates showed themselves to be absolutely not farsighted people, whose prey was overshadowed by common sense.

-While the robbers were enjoying life with might and main and boasting of victory over the pilgrims, the bloodless and plundered Gang-i-Sawai managed to get to the port of Surat, located in western India.
-The sailors and passengers who survived after meeting with the pirates told the authorities about everything.
-So the Great Mongols and the British learned about the torture, rape and murder of pilgrims.
-Muslims reacted very painfully to what happened.
-They laid siege to the English trading post, wanting to make a mob over foreigners.
-More than six dozen employees of the East India Company were chained and imprisoned.
-Here they spent almost a year.
+While the robbers were enjoying life with might and main and boasting of victory over the pilgrims, the bloodless and plundered "Gang-i-Sawai" still managed to get to the port of Surat, located in the west of India.
+The sailors and passengers who survived the meeting with the pirates told the authorities about everything.
+So the Great Mogul and the British learned about the torture, violence and murder of pilgrims.
+Muslims reacted very painfully to the incident.
+They laid siege to the English trading post, wishing to arrange lynching over the foreigners.
+More than six dozen East India Company employees were chained and imprisoned.
+They spent almost a year here.

-Behind the pirates of Avery flotilla began the hunt.
-Some wanted to avenge the pilgrims, others wanted to take the loot away.
-For the head of Henry, a reward of five pounds was announced.
-Great Mongol promised the same amount to the one who delivered the pirate to him.
-And it does not matter, alive or dead.
-Almost all the robbers from the Avery flotilla were captured.
-Those who are lucky, settled in New England, North Carolina, Pennsylvania and Bermuda.
-How was their life in the future, we can only guess.
-Most likely, they took for themselves other names and surnames to cover their tracks.
-Therefore, nothing is known about their life after the grand capture of the Indian ship.
-He managed to escape from his pursuers and the archipirate himself.
-This nickname he received after the seizure of the Indian ship.
-It is known that he moved to North America, but he did not work out there.
+The hunt has begun for the pirates of Avery's flotilla.
+Some wanted to avenge the pilgrims, others - to take away the prey.
+A reward of five pounds sterling was announced for Henry's head.
+The Great Mogul promised the same amount to the one who would deliver the pirate to him.
+And it doesn't matter whether he is alive or dead.
+Almost all of Avery's outlaws were captured.
+Those fortunate enough settled in New England, North Carolina, Pennsylvania and Bermuda.
+How their life developed in the future, one can only guess.
+Most likely, they took other names and surnames to cover their tracks.
+Therefore, nothing is known about their life after the grandiose seizure of the Indian ship.
+The arch-pirate himself managed to hide from his pursuers.
+He received this nickname after the capture of an Indian ship.
+It is known that he moved to North America, but it did not work out there.

 In search of Avery